 A Solid College Alternative.
 In 2019-20, the average amount borrowed by bachelor’s degree recipients who took out loans to pay for college was $28,400, according to the College Board’s Trends in Student Aid 2021 report.
 The skilled trades offer an alternative to the 4-year college track without the burden of sky-high student loan debt.

 A Variety of Training Programs Available.
 HBAs across the country can connect students to apprentice programs or other job training programs.

 A Strong Sense of Accomplishment.
 Working in the trades brings a sense of satisfaction for completing high-quality work that contributes to home building and ultimately helping to fulfill the American Dream.

-Student internships provide a valuable opportunity for home builders to engage with three talent resources to meet their skilled labor needs: secondary (high school) students in career and technical (CTE) education programs; community college students; and university students.
+The Student Internship Resources for NAHB members guide focuses on how home builders can engage with three different talent resources to meet these needs: secondary (high school) students in career and technical (CTE) education programs, community college students, and university students.

 Middle School Lesson Plans Promoting Careers in Construction

 NAHB partnered with the Department of Construction Science at Texas A&M University to create lesson plans that building professionals can use to encourage interest in construction careers at the middle school level (5th-8th grades).

 The goals of each lesson plan are to engage the students, fit in a teacher’s required curriculum and be applicable for schools across the United States.
 Each lesson plan includes a hands-on activity where students apply the math and science principles being taught.

 To facilitate a building professional entering a classroom and teaching a class, these lesson plans were written to fit within the specific curriculum that is covered in each grade and to be applicable in as many states as possible.